-The decrease in our effective tax rate for the three months ended April 30, 2015 compared to the same period in the prior fiscal year was primarily due to a higher geographic mix of profits generated in lower tax jurisdictions and the tax effects of higher deductible stock-based compensation expense.
-Our quarterly income taxes reflect an estimation of the corresponding fiscal year's annual effective tax rate and include, when applicable, adjustments from discrete tax items arising in that quarter.
+The increases in effective tax rates for the three and nine months ended October 31, 2015 compared to the same periods in the prior fiscal year were primarily due to an increase in the geographic mix of profits generated in higher tax jurisdictions and the tax effects of higher non-deductible stock-based compensation expenses.
+The quarterly income taxes reflect an estimation of the corresponding fiscal year's annual effective tax rate and include, when applicable, adjustments from discrete tax items arising in that quarter.